jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/cm/cm-3.md

 - \[f.\] Audits and reviews activities associated with configuration-controlled changes to the information system; and

-- \[g.\] Coordinates and provides oversight for configuration change control activities through [organization-defined configuration change control element (e.g., committee, board)] that convenes [[organization-defined frequency]; [organization-defined configuration change conditions]].
+- \[g.\] Coordinates and provides oversight for configuration change control activities through [organization-defined configuration change control element (e.g., committee, board)] that convenes [Selection (one or more): [organization-defined frequency]; [organization-defined configuration change conditions]].

 ## Control Objective